cseligman.com

 Taken January 13, 2001. (apod010120)

-Another eruptive prominence, mid-September, 1999. (apod990923)
+Another eruptive prominence,

-As indicated by the (arbitrarily assigned) reddish color, all four images captured using the 304 Angstrom radiation of ionized helium atoms in the solar chromosphere.
-(SOHO - EIT Consortium, ESA, NASA )
+As indicated by the (arbitrarily assigned) reddish color, all four images were captured using the 304 Ångstrom radiation of ionized helium atoms in the solar chromosphere.
+(SOHO - EIT Consortium, ESA, NASA) (Click on the thumbnails for larger versions of the images.)

-Coronal holes, photographed by SOHO, in extreme ultraviolet radiation, on March 9, 2003.
+Coronal holes photographed by SOHO in extreme ultraviolet radiation on March 9, 2003.

 (SOHO - EIT Consortium, ESA, NASA, apod030318)

-Blue represents 171 Angstroms, green 195 Angstroms, and red 284 Angstroms.
+Blue represents 171 Ångstroms, green 195 Ångstroms, and red 284 Ångstroms.

 (SOHO - EIT Consortium, ESA, NASA )

-An extreme ultraviolet view of the Sun, September 22, 2001. (apod010929)
+An extreme ultraviolet view of the Sun,

-An extreme ultraviolet view of the Sun, March 20, 2002. (apod020321)
+An extreme ultraviolet view of the Sun,

 The radiation viewed in these images is emitted by 11-times ionized iron atoms with a temperature of about 1.5 million Kelvins (about 3 million Fahrenheit degrees).
-(SOHO - EIT Consortium, ESA, NASA )
+(SOHO - EIT Consortium, ESA, NASA ) (Click on the thumbnails for larger versions of the images.)